 In addition to our storage and moving services, Chenal 10 Storage is a contract unit for the United States Postal Service (USPS).
 We offer the same postal services to accommodate your holiday shipping needs without having to wait in line at the post office.
-You can mail your holiday packages and buy stamps, priority boxes, envelopes, tape and other shipping materials (you can find your post office’s hours of operation here.)
+You can mail your holiday packages and buy stamps, priority boxes, envelopes, tape and other shipping materials.
 Plus, you can pick up any storage or moving supplies you might need, as well as use one of our storage units to store away any large gifts you received that you might not have space for yet.

 We also want your gifts to arrive safely and timely at their various destinations, so we have a few shipping tips to help you this holiday season.

 First, try to stick to items you can ship easily and that you know will most likely survive the shipping process.
 This includes smaller items such as clothing, accessories and toys.